Tucked away in Malta’s southwest, the quiet village of Mqabba may be small in size, but it delivers a Holy Week experience like no other.

 While Mqabba doesn’t host a traditional Good Friday procession, it offers something beautifully different, thanks to the Youth Section of the Society of St. Mary and King George V Band Club, which transforms the village into a nook of cultural and spiritual reflection.

-Here are four ways to experience Mqabba during Holy Week:
+Here are three ways to experience Mqabba during Holy Week:

 1. La Semana Santa de España Exhibition

-- Over 200 handcrafted mini replicas of Spanish religious statues, adorned with velvet, lace, gold, and silver embroidery – all lovingly made by local volunteers.
+In this original display, you'll find over 200 handcrafted mini replicas of Spanish religious statues, adorned with velvet, lace, gold, and silver embroidery, all lovingly made by local volunteers, showing Spanish Semana Santa processions, with particular focus on the Andalusia region, especially the cities of Seville and Málaga.

 Don't miss the Parish Church of the Assumption and several nearby chapels, some dating back to the 16th century, all beautifully decorated for Holy Week and within walking distance.